nawshin81/firebase-auth/README.md

-Hosting my first React webapp in firebase.
+My first hosting in firebase.